Audition/interview and application deadline is March 1.

 - BGSU Graduate College Application

-- Official undergraduate transcript — two copies
+- Official undergraduate transcript — one copy

 (must be sent directly from the institution not issued to the student)